mikeusru/SpineYolo/README.md

     https://youtu.be/H1nF8Uyt5o8

+2. Scale and make windows from training data using prepare_image_data.py

+    `python prepapre_image_data.py --input /path/to/labeled/data --output path/to/rescaled/data`

+    If you have multiple training data folders, after splitting them into groups, use combine_training_data.py.

 3. Run main.py, set the model you want to use, and start training.
     `python main.py `
     Use your trained weights or checkpoint weights

 If you want to use original pretrained weights for YOLOv3:
     1. `wget https://pjreddie.com/media/files/darknet53.conv.74`
     2. rename it as darknet53.weights